mongodb-labs/full-stack-fastapi-mongodb/docs/development-guide.md

 $ code .
 ```

-**NOTE:** The Nuxt image does not automatically refresh while running in development mode.
-Any changes will need a rebuild.
-This gets tired fast, so it's easier to run Nuxt outside Docker and call through to the `backend` for API calls.
+**NOTE:** The React image does not automatically refresh while running in development mode, and any changes will need a rebuild; there is an open [issue](https://github.com/mongodb-labs/full-stack-fastapi-mongodb/issues/15).
+This gets tired fast, so it's easier to run React outside Docker and call through to the `backend` for API calls.
 You can then view the frontend at `http://localhost:3000` and the backend api endpoints at `http://localhost/redoc`.
 This problem won't be a concern in production.

 Change into the `/frontend` folder, and: